LW Greeble & Nurnies

 - Details shapes sizes and positions have no influence on the final result

-- The final mesh is pasted into a NEW object.
+- The final mesh is pasted into a NEW object for LW 10 and below version.

 What's next :